-Criterion 2.3.
-The fishery is well-managed Weighting: 1 Responsible indicators Fishers are licensed and provide catch and effort data via a tele-declaration system.
+Criticiion 2.3.
+The listiery is well-managed Weighting: 1 Responsible indicators Fishers are licensed and provide catch and effort data via a tele-declaration system.
 Data on catch and effort are collected and analysed regularly by the fishery authority (at least annually at the end of the season).
 There is a data set for at least the last 5 years that is considered by the fishery authority to be accurate, useful for statistical purposes and provides a comprehensive picture of the glass eel fishery under assessment.
 Enforcement is in place throughout the fishing area and there is no evidence of systematic, regular or significant non-compliance.
 95%+ fisheries are in compliance with group certification procedures Aspiring indicators Fishers are licensed and provide catch and effort data.
 Data on catch and effort are collected and analysed regularly by the fishery authority (at least annually at the end of the season).
 There is a data set for at least the last 3 years that is considered by the fishery authority to be accurate and provide enough information on the glass eel fishery under assessment for management and to track annual trends in glass eel arrival.
 There is no evidence of systematic, regular or significant non-compliance.
-80 - 94.9% fishers are in compliance with group certification procedures weighting.
-2 Responsible • Fishing is by hand-held nets and has effective nearby holding facilities OR indicators • Fishing from vessels meets the following criteria: i) fishing is at slow speed (no more than 1 knot relative to water);
+80 - 94.9% fishers are in compliance with group certification procedures ii) haul duration is on average no longer than 20 minutes, with the maximum duration not more than 30 minutes; iii) mesh size of cod end no greater than 1mm; iv) rest of the net designed such that glass eels do not become trapped or abraded; v) vivier tank on board and in use or glass eels kept moist in polystyrene boxes; vi) fishermen maintain accurate daily records of mortality, including if kept temporarily at home, OR Fishers can demonstrate that the mortality rate of the catch over the duration of holding in the storage facility is less than 4% for each batch captured.
+OR The Carmin Indigo or similar test indicates that mortality averages less than 4% • The receiving trader reports that mortality in the first week of storage doesn't exceed 4% Aspiring • Fishing from vessels meets the following criteria: indicators i) fishing is at slow speed (no more than 1.5 knots relative to water); ii) maximum haul duration no longer than 30 minutes; iii) mesh size of cod end no greater than 1mm; iv) rest of the net designed such that glass eels do not become trapped or abraded; v) vivier tank on board and in use or glass eels kept moist in polystyrene boxes; vi) fishermen maintain accurate daily records of mortality, including if kept temporarily at home, OR • Fishers can demonstrate that the mortality rate of the catch over the duration of holding in the storage facility is between 4% and 8% for each batch captured.
+OR • The Carmin Indigo or similar test indicates that mortality averages between 4% and 8% The receiving trader(s) report(s) that mortality in the first week of storage averages between 4% and 8% Criterion 2.5: The fishery has negligible impacts on by-catch species Weighting: 1 Responsible • The fishery has a negligible (less than 1% direct mortality) impact on by-catch indicators • By-catch is returned to the water alive as gently and rapidly as possible.
+Aspiring The fishery has low-level (less than 5 % direct mortality) impacts on by-catch indicators • By-catch is returned to the water alive as gently and rapidly as possible.
+Criterion 2.6: The fishery has negligible impacts on rare or other protected species